 Eleanor was not the first in her family to develop mental illness.
 Her father first became ill when she was quite young, although it was only years later that he was diagnosed with bipolar disorder.
 Narratives from her dad appear throughout the book, which gives an interesting alternative perspective to her subjective descriptions.

 She describes how her illness began in high school with depression, and then on a trip to Israel she became hypomanic and disinhibited.
-She was not properly diagnosed and treated, and her hypomania progressed to psychosis and the need for hospitalization.
+She wasn’t properly diagnosed and treated, and her hypomania progressed to psychosis and the need for hospitalization.
 This whole process impacted her self-esteem, making her feel “like a freak”, and this progressed into social anxiety, which appears throughout the book along with the bipolar disorder.

 After she graduated from university, her parents divorced, which triggered a relapse of her illness, including depression and suicidal thoughts.
 She described feeling like a failure for claiming Jobseekers Allowance, which is a great example of the guilt people with mental illness can experience when accessing something they’re genuinely entitled to.